-Ami Kraft has served as our Chief Financial Officer since January 2009.
+Ami Kraft has served as our General Manager of Israel operations since January 2015.
+Prior to that, her served as our Chief Financial Officer from January 2009 to December 2014.
 Before joining us, Mr. Kraft served as the Chief Financial Officer of various international technology companies, including PicScout, which was bought by Getty Images while he was serving as CFO, IC4IC, Zoran Corporation, where he was actively involved in their IPO, and Kulicke & Soffa Inc., where he served for over 20 years.
 Mr. Kraft holds a B.A. in public accounting from Haifa University and an MBA from Stanford University.